 This stability assessment is based upon a detailed inspection of the topographic, surface drainage and geological conditions of the site and its immediate environs.
-These features were compared to those of other similar lots in neighbouring locations to provide a comparative basis for assessing the risk of instability affecting the proposed development.
 The attached Appendix A defines the terminology adopted for the risk assessment together with a flowchart illustrating the Risk Management Process based on the guidelines given in AGS 2007c (Reference 1).